eclipse-kura/kura/docs/references/rest-apis/rest-position-api.md

 ```

 - 500 Internal Server Error
-	- can also occur when GPS Position is not locked
+	- will also occur when GPS Position is not locked
 ```JSON
 {
 	"message": "Service unavailable.
 Position is not locked."